e-berman/baseball_api/README.md

 uses the [net/http](https://pkg.go.dev/net/http) library for routing and the [pgx](https://github.com/jackc/pgx) library for the Postgres driver/toolkit.

+the data in the database is structured based on the player data format according to [Fangraphs](https://www.fangraphs.com/)

 the api and database are containerized via Docker.

 OpenAPI specification available -> [HERE](https://app.swaggerhub.com/apis/e-berman/baseball-api/0.0.1)